pchiorean/Indentz/docs/README.md

 ### **FitTo...**

-Resize one or more selected objects, without scaling them.
+Resizes one or more selected objects, without scaling them.
 Ordinary frames are simply resized.
 In order not to deform them, rotated objects, ovals, groups, etc. are clipped in a frame which is resized.
 If you run the script a second time on such an object, it will restore it.

-**`FitToPage...`** constrain the size of an object to the size of the page, the page margins, or the page bleed. **`FitToSpread...`** do the same for pages grouped in a spread.
+**`FitToPage...`** constrains the size of an object to the size of the page, the page margins, or the page bleed. **`FitToSpread...`** does the same for pages grouped in a spread.

-**`FitTo...Forced.jsx`** resize exactly to the page or the spread bleed.
-They are useful, for example, for the background image.
+**`FitTo...Forced.jsx`** resizes exactly to the page or the spread bleed (useful, for example, for the background image).

-**`FitUndo.jsx`** restore one or several objects at once.
+**`FitUndo.jsx`** restores one or several objects at once.

 ### **ScaleTo...**